Adrianna Kezar, PhD

 Jon Crylen, PhD

-Jon Crylen is editor, online publications, for Magna Publications.
-An experienced copy editor and researcher, he received his PhD in film studies from the University of Iowa, where he was a visiting assistant professor in the Department of Cinematic Arts in 2017 and 2018.
+Jon Crylen is editor, online publications, for Magna Publications and edits Academic Leader.
+He received his PhD in film studies from the University of Iowa, where he was a visiting assistant professor in the Department of Cinematic Arts in 2017 and 2018.
 His writing, which focuses on environmental film and media, has appeared in the Journal of Cinema and Media Studies, Media Fields Journal, and In Media Res; he was also featured in a Science Friday article for Cephalopod Week 2018.
-Please send Jon article submissions at firstname.lastname@example.org.
+Please send Jon article submissions at email@example.com.